Why my soulful approach to coaching?

-My soulful approach to life coaching isn’t rainbows and fairy dust.
+My soulful approach to coaching isn’t about rainbows and fairy dust.
 It isn’t grounded in religious tradition either.

 To get real with you about how I work, my approach is body/mind/spirit-centric.
 Meaning that what happens in, to, and through our hearts, minds and bodies is all of a piece and all relevant, especially at important junctures.